Performance Bio

 Performance Bio • Concert Programs • Solo Repertoire • Rave Reviews • In the Works

-Alexandra (Ali) Garrison is an American-born, Toronto-raised singer, performer, voice teacher and clinician.
-After co-founding the acapella jazz trio, the Waverlies, she graduated with her Vocal Performance degree from the University of Michigan in Ann Arbor, and has since performed a huge variety of operatic and theatrical roles with regional and national companies.
+Alexandra (Ali) Garrison is a Toronto-based singer, performer, voice teacher and clinician.
+After co-founding the acapella jazz trio, the Waverlies, she graduated with her Vocal Performance degree from the University of Michigan in Ann Arbor, and has since performed a huge variety of operatic and theatrical roles with local and regional companies.

 Ms. Garrison is a frequent concert soloist in Canada and the U.S. She especially enjoys working in tandem with artists, improvisers and composers to foster new works and promote music for a more harmonious world.